jeanvirieux/TOMOTV_PL/README.md

 # File fsta

-%Station information: the file is a binary file fsta with equal length of 28 octets.
+Station information: the file is a binary file fsta with equal length of 28 octets.
 ==============
 Utilities are provided a2fsta and fsta2a for performing conversion from ascii to binary and from binary to ascii.